Skip to main content

 • AI language learning apps are also not usually for absolute beginners.
 Most of them will require at least basic conversation and comprehension skills.

-• If you're able to understand and communicate with them, AI language learning apps can be a fun way to practice a language and challenge yourself.
-Some will even offer "role-play" options where you can try out scenarios like booking a hotel room or speaking to a doctor.
-But since not all of the words they use or understand is accurate, and because they may have bugs, it's best to think of them as a little learning treat, rather than your primary method for learning any language.
+• If you’re able to understand and communicate with them, AI language learning apps can be a fun way to practice a language and challenge yourself.
+Some will even offer “role-play” options where you can try out scenarios like booking a hotel room or speaking to a doctor.
+But since they sometimes use words incorrectly or misunderstand you, and because they may have bugs, it’s best to think of them as a little learning treat, rather than your primary method for learning any language.

 What’s the best AI language learning app to use?